yagamy4680/webhook-executer/README.md

 # webhook-executer
-A simple web server to execute each script in a given directory to process hook event with json payload
+A simple web server to execute each script in a given directory to process hook event with json payload.